jtobin/jtobin.github.io/_posts/2015-12-09-tour-of-some-recursive-types.md

 'Pure' branch, but you could pick whatever else you'd like.)

-You'll recall that 'InfiniteF' provides no terminating instruction, and left to its own devices will just recurse infinitely.
+You'll recall that 'InfiniteF' provides no terminating instruction, and left to its own devices will just recurse endlessly.

 So: instead of being forced to choose a branch of the underlying functor to recurse on, 'Free' can just bail out on a whim and return some value wrapped up